camunda/camunda-bpm-platform/TESTING.md

 # Running Integration Tests

 The integration testsuites are located under `qa/`.
 There you'll find a folder named XX-runtime for each server runtime we support.
-These projects are responsible for taking a runtime container distribution (ie. Apache Tomcat, WildFly AS ...) and configuring it for integration testing.
+These projects take a runtime container distribution (i.e. Apache Tomcat, WildFly AS ...) and configuring it for integration testing.
 The actual integration tests are located in the `qa/integration-tests-engine` and `qa/integration-tests-webapps` modules.
- * *integration-tests-engine*: This module contains an extensive testsuite that test the integration of the process engine within a particular runtime container.
+ * *integration-tests-engine*: This module contains an extensive testsuite that tests the integration of the process engine within a particular runtime container.
 For example, such tests will ensure that if you use the Job Executor Service inside a Java EE Container, you get a proper CDI request context spanning multiple EJB invocations or that EE resource injection works as expected.
 These integration tests are executed in-container, using [JBoss Arquillian](http://arquillian.org/).
- * *integration-tests-webapps*: This module tests the camunda BPM webapplications inside the runtime containers.
-These integration tests run inside a client / server setting: the webapplication is deployed to the runtime container, the runtime container is started and the tests running inside a client VM perform requests against the deployed applications.
+ * *integration-tests-webapps*: This module tests the camunda BPM web applications inside the runtime containers.
+These integration tests run inside a client / server setting: the web application is deployed to the runtime container, the runtime container is started and the tests running inside a client VM perform requests against the deployed applications.

-In order to run the integration tests, first perform a full install build.
+To run the integration tests, first perform a full install build.
 Then navigate to the `qa` folder.

 We have different maven profiles for selecting
 * *Runtime containers & environments*: tomcat, wildfly